 If you want to see inside you need to book yourself into the 90-minute tour of the Bodleian Library which also shows you the main sights inside the Bodleian Library and the underground Gladstone Link which runs between the two library buildings.

-This tour costs £15 and only runs four times per week, on Wednesdays and Saturdays at 9.15am and on Sundays at 11.15am and 1.15pm.
+This tour costs £18 and only runs twice per week, on Wednesdays at 9.15am and on Sundays at 11.15am.
 You can book tours online up to two weeks in advance or try your luck for a ticket on the day at the Great Gate ticket office inside the older Bodleian Library building that is to the north of the Camera.

 The tour involves stairs which means that there is no wheelchair access.
 Children aged under 11 are not admitted on this tour.